ga-wdi-boston/wdi_4_rails_demo_polymorphic/README.md

   devise_for :users

   resources :statuses, only: [:show, :new, :create] do
-    resources :comments, only: :create end
+    resources :comments, only: [:new, :create] end

   resources :links, only: [:show, :new, :create] do
-    resources :comments, only: :create end
+    resources :comments, only: [:new, :create] end

   root 'home#show'